 Kotlin vs Flutter

-Now, coming to Kotlin vs Flutter, following are some of the major points that set Kotlin and Flutter apart:
+Now, coming to Kotlin vs Flutter, the following are some of the major points that set Kotlin and Flutter apart:

 |User Experience||Kotlin supports the usage of local libraries to create elegant looking applications in a rapid manner||Being an SDK, it provides a lot of in-house tools to build an elegant and well-rounded UI without much effort|